Witten's conjecture for many four-manifolds of simple type

 \end{conj}

+E. Witten derived Formula \eqref{eq:WConjecture} using arguments from quantum field theory which, as far as the authors can tell, have no direct, mathematically rigorous justification.
+Consequently, the challenge ever since the publication of \cite{Witten} has been to provide a mathematically rigorous proof of Formula \eqref{eq:WConjecture}.

-In \cite{FL5}, we showed that a formula, given here as Theorem \ref{thm:Cobordism}, relating Donaldson and Seiberg-Witten invariants followed from certain properties, described in Remark \ref{rmk:GluingThmProperties}, of the gluing map for $\SO(3)$ monopoles constructed in \cite{FL3}.
-A complete proof of these properties is the subject of \cite{FL3} and \cite{FL4}.
-The formula in Theorem \ref{thm:Cobordism} involves polynomials with unknown coefficients depending on topological data and thus lacks the simplicity and explicit form of Conjecture \ref{conj:WittenSimpleType}.
-In this paper, we use a family of manifolds constructed by Fintushel, J. Park, and Stern in \cite{FSParkSympOneBasic} to determine enough of these coefficients to prove the following.
+In \cite{FL5}, we proved that a formula (restated in this article in Theorem \ref{thm:Cobordism}) relating Donaldson and Seiberg-Witten invariants followed from certain properties, described in Remark \ref{rmk:GluingThmProperties}, of the gluing map for $\SO(3)$ monopoles constructed in \cite{FL3}.
+A proof of the required $\SO(3)$-monopole gluing-map properties is currently being developed by the authors.
+The formula in Theorem \ref{thm:Cobordism} involves polynomials with unknown coefficients depending on topological data and thus lacks the elegance and simplicity of the formula in Conjecture \ref{conj:WittenSimpleType}; moreover, it appears extremely difficult, it not impossible, to compute these coefficients directly by the method of proof of Theorem \ref{thm:Cobordism}.
+However, in this article, we use a family of manifolds constructed by R. Fintushel, J. Park, and R. J. Stern in \cite{FSParkSympOneBasic} to determine sufficiently many of these coefficients to prove the